hankinsohl/c4lib/API.md

 ## Sample code

 [c4recover](https://github.com/hankinsohl/c4recover) is a command line program built using c4lib.
-In the c4recover sources, remove_lma function which resides in util.cpp uses the Boost Property Tree API to change several string variables.
+In the c4recover sources, the remove_lma function, which resides in util.cpp, uses the Boost Property Tree API to change several string variables.

 Although this sample is very small, it should at least be enough to get you started.

 ## Tips

-* Consider using debug options in config.xml: DEBUG_WRITE_BINARIES, DEBUG_WRITE_IMPORTS
+* Consider using debug options in config.xml: DEBUG_WRITE_BINARIES, DEBUG_WRITE_IMPORTS.
-* If your program crashes while reading a save, examine the crash dump file
+* If your program crashes while reading a save, examine the crash dump file.
 * If your program crashes while writing, use boost::property_tree::write_info to examine the changes you've made.
 * The c4lib libraries contain full symbol information.
 Download the sources to step into c4lib code to facilitate debugging.
 * Arrays and other compound variables within a BTS save are often preceded by a size field.
-When changing the number of items in a compound variable, you'll need to update the corresponding size field in cases where a size field exists.
+When changing the number of items in a compound variable, you'll need to update the corresponding size field in cases where a size field is used.